loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 We defined comparative advantage in terms of the opportunity cost of producing goods.
-The country with the comparative advantage in the production of a good is the one that incurs the lower cost (that is, the lower opportunity cost) to produce it.
+A country has a comparative advantage in the production of a good when it can produce the good at a lower cost (that is, a lower opportunity cost).

 Look at table 3.
 Which country can produce 1 barrel of oil at a lower opportunity cost?
 Saudi Arabia.
 When it produces a barrel of oil, it only gives up ¼ bushel of